mongodb/leafygreen-ui/.changeset/flat-bikes-reply.md

 '@leafygreen-ui/tooltip': patch
 ---

-Make id generation deterministic using new IdAllocator class.
+Make id generation deterministic using IdAllocator.create class.
 This improves the SSR compatibility of these components.